‘Let the buyer beware’

 Mortgage lender requirements

 If you are purchasing the property with the aid of a mortgage then your lender will carry out a basic valuation survey.
-This will establish whether the property is worth the money being paid for it.
-A copy of this is usually available from the lender however some will not provide this.
+This will establish whether the property is worth the money being paid for it and whether the property provides adequate security for the lender’s loan.
+A copy of this is usually available from the lender, however some will not provide this, as it is carried out for the benefit of the lender rather than the buyer.

 Types of survey